byuidatascience/data_retail/Scripts/EnergyPlus_TMY3_Wrangling/README.md

 # Wrangled Energy Plus & TMY3 Data

-This folder contains the code used to wrangle the joined Energy Plus & TMY3 data to columns of interest.
+This folder contains the code used to wrangle the joined Energy Plus & TMY3 data to specific variables of interest.
+These scripts also convert units into kilowatts.

-## Folders
+## Kept Columns